By Claire Willett

 From 1830-1848, Bournonville was under contract at Copenhagen’s Royal Theatre as principal dancer, ballet-master and dance teacher for the Royal Danish Court.
 These years included the production of many of his best-known ballets, including La Sylphide – which debuted in 1836 with Bournonville in the lead male role as James – and Napoli in 1842.
 For another seven years after that, he served as ballet master and stage director for the company’s opera productions.
 Over the next few decades, he traveled back and forth from Copenhagen, spending a few years choreographing in Vienna before returning home to serve as ballet master at the Royal Theatre again, then moving to Sweden to run the Stockholm Opera.
 In 1865 he returned to Denmark to serve as choreographer, ballet master and stage director at the Royal Theatre.
 His final ballet, From Siberia to Moscow – inspired by a recent trip he had taken through Russia – premiered in 1876.
 He retired the following year and passed away in 1879.

-Bournonville was a wildly prolific writer, publishing an astonishing number of articles, essays and books on a wide range of topics, from history and philosophy to popular culture.
+After learning how to publish a book in his teenage years working for a publishing company – Bournonville came to be a wildly prolific writer, publishing an astonishing number of articles, essays and books on a wide range of topics, from history and philosophy to popular culture.
 His largest undertaking was a three-volume memoir entitled My Theatre Life which covered nearly 75 years of everything from stories about his own career to his perspective on historic events.
 His writings reveal him as a man with a strong sense of social justice deeply rooted in Christian faith, an articulate and self-assured art critic, and a keen observer of the world – as well as a stubborn contrarian who vented frustrations about his mistreatment at the hands of theatre critics, worried about the durability of his own legacy.

 Yet despite these fears, his influence looms large.
 He became an iconic representation of Denmark’s “Golden Age,” the center of a circle of artists and intellectuals like painter Bertel Thorvaldsen and writer Hans Christian Andersen.
 He was not merely a well-respected choreographer, but a skilled artistic director as well.
 He ran a tight ship and ruffled more than a few feathers, but for over the course of nearly fifty years his leadership, administrative restructuring, reorganization of the ballet’s school, clear artistic vision and highly-skilled staff turned the Royal Danish Ballet into an artistic powerhouse which it remains to this day.